-Position statements: Documents that reflect the Confederations preferred opinion on issues affecting the practice of physical therapy.
+Position statements: Documents that reflect the ER-WCPT/WCPT opinion on issues affecting the practice of physical therapy.
 They are agreed by a simple majority vote of the General Meeting.
 Position statements are available to member organisations to adopt, fully or in part 26.